Assistant Chief Counsel, Legal Affairs

 This position is with Walt Disney Pictures, which is part of a business segment we call The Walt Disney Studios.

 Walt Disney Pictures is an equal opportunity employer.
-Applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, sexual orientation, gender identity, disability, protected veteran status or any other basis prohibited by federal, state or local law.
+Applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, sexual orientation, gender identity, disability, or protected veteran status or any other basis prohibited by federal, state or local law.
 Disney fosters a business culture where ideas and decisions from all people help us grow, innovate, create the best stories and be relevant in a rapidly changing world.